 Bristol Living Lab is a member of the European Network of Living Labs (ENoLL).

 We’re keen to explore how sharing knowledge and experiences across the city, and beyond, can benefit organisations and the communities they collaborate with.
-We regularly work with organisations in Bristol, across the UK and internationally to put on events, develop ideas for projects, and deliver training.
+We regularly work with organisations in Bristol, across the UK and internationally to develop ideas for projects, deliver training and put on events.

 We want to ensure that everyone, particularly individuals and groups at risk of social and digital exclusion, are supported to become active citizens with equal access to the city’s opportunities.
 We regularly act as a ‘broker’ between citizens and organisations, ensuring that each participant in a project is able to contribute their knowledge and experience.